 As lead trailering engineer for General Motors Co., Robert Krouse knows that adding a trailer to a vehicle poses a unique set of challenges to fleet operators.
+Trailer safety is something many folks believe they are experts on but often are mistaken.
 He works daily to educate truck buyers on how to safely tow boats and campers, noting that the average retail customer may only tow a trailer three or four times a year.

 "Training is every bit as important on the fleet side," Krouse said.
 "Just as for personal use, some will drive it only a couple of times a year, some every day."
 Even the daily routine can vary on the commercial side.
 Loads change depending on the job, and trailers may be pulled by a number of different drivers and tow vehicles.
 This makes proper trailering techniques essential, even for the seasoned fleet operator.